-In this article, we want to teach you how to Install and Use Visual Studio Code on Debian 11.
+In this article from Orcacore, we want to teach you how to Install and Use Visual Studio Code on Debian 11.

-Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS, and Linux.
+Visual Studio Code is a lightweight but powerful source code editor that runs on your desktop and is available for Windows, macOS, and Linux.

 How To Install Visual Studio Code on Debian 11